 01 of 12

 Herbs and fruit are best enjoyed in season, unless you turn them into something wonderful like herbal jelly.
 Herbed jelly, or jam on your toast can do wonders for the start of a winter's day, to say nothing of what it could do to your Christmas ham.
 And just as with making garden candles, you don't necessarily have to start from scratch to infuse your jellies with the senses of your herb garden.
 'Homemade' herb jellies are another great gift idea and a nice seasoning to have on hand in your kitchen.

 It's not tomato bragging season, but we still want to show off our gardens around the holidays.
 How to Make Herbal Sugars is the first in a series of 12 Days of Christmas from the Garden, featuring easy to make gift ideas using dried herbs, flowers and foliage from the garden.
 None take a great deal of skill or time, but they all add the elements of nature and fragrance to your holidays.
 So share your garden with friends this holiday season or make yourself a gift or two.

 Garden Imprinted Candles

 Candle making is fun, but messy.
-Rather than starting from scratch, you can take a ready made candle and give it a personal touch from your garden, by melding leaves, flowers, ferns and herbs right into the wax.
-The result is beautiful and these candles make you look as if you're very, very cleaver.
+Rather than starting from scratch, you can take a ready-made candle and give it a personal touch from your garden, by melding leaves, flowers, ferns and herbs right into the wax.
+The result is beautiful and these candles make you look as if you're very, very clever.
 And you are!

 04 of 12